-Also, see "What I enjoy about the work I do..." for more info on what makes my coaching different...
+For more information on my teaching see the section on "What I enjoy about the work I do..."
+This offers insight into what makes my coaching and vocal technique different from other instructors.

-To learn more about Kait's private voice and/or performance coaching sessions and the group courses The Performer Studio offers, visit:
+To learn more about my private voice and/or performance coaching sessions and the group courses I offer through The Performer Studio please visit:

-I LOVE watching singers grow into confident performers and people who are eager to take on new challenges with their voice AND with their whole entire self!
+I love watching singers grow into confident performers and confident people who are eager to take on new challenges with their voice and with their whole self.

-About 85% of singing is mental and emotional.
+Something that isn't always talked about is that about 85% of singing is mental and emotional.
 You ARE the instrument.
-Therefore, how you THINK and FEEL about your abilities dictates what you can DO to a great extent.
-So in my opinion, that gets to be addressed in addition to the myriad of fun and empowering vocal exercises and breath support core work.
-Lessons can include just simply exercises and singing songs but they can also include breaking down those conscious and sub-conscious barriers that have held otherwise, amazing singers, in first gear so-to-speak.
+Therefore, while you may have a very strong vocal instrument, it might not always work that way for you.
+This is because how you THINK and FEEL about yourself and your abilities in large part dictates what you can DO as a singer.
+That is why I have also studied the Law of Attraciont and these other wholistic aspects of learning.
+This more subconcious/emotional work is of course for students who wish to explore those aspects and is never forced on anyone.
+I just have found that in addition to the myriad of fun and empowering vocal exercises and breath support core work that we cover, sometimes these other avenues can be very empowering and can augment learning and take a person to the next level and the next and the next.
+Lessons can include just simply exercises and singing songs but they can also include breaking down those conscious and sub-conscious barriers when and if they come up.
+These unearthed aspects that have held otherwise, amazing singers, in first gear so-to-speak can be turned around and greatly empower people.
 Most of the time, we stand in our own ways in life.
-In singing, this can be devastating.
-I want to show people how to flip it and make it exhilerating!
+In singing, this is no different.
+When it does happen, it can be truly devastating to some.
+I have learned how to show people for whom this is an issue, how to flip it around and make it not just empowering but life changing.

 Kait has been great to work with!
 I’ve been taking lessons for about 8 mos, mostly because I wanted to try something new and do something fun—which it had been!
 I was a little nervous at first to take lessons because singing is not my strongest talent, but Kait has always been very kind and encouraging.
 I always leave a lesson feeling great and excited to keep practicing.